njmyers/javascript-monorepo/packages/react-size-components/docs/custom/README.md

 When writing advanced configuration the DOM node itself is made available (safely) to the comparator function.
 That is why we must use a schema object so that our initial state looks like the state that is returned from the comparator.

+The second argument to the comparator function is the global window object.
+You are welcome to reference the global itself but I encourage you to use the scoped version made available by the comparator as it takes advantage of memoization and offers performance benefits.

 ```js
 import React from 'react';
 import withSize from 'react-size-components';